 Imagine that you are visiting a friend at an apartment complex or checking out a new business, and you are injured by an uneven ground surface or a defective piece of furniture.
 You may have sustained extensive injuries that require surgeries and therapy to recover from.
 These incidents are all too common throughout Las Vegas and Nevada for that matter.

 The Aaron Law Group is standing by, waiting to assist you in filing your personal injury claim.
 If retained, we will aggressively represent you from the beginning to the end of this complex and complicated legal process.
 We will go all the way to trial if necessary to ensure that you get the compensation that you are entitled to for your injuries and losses.
+Our law firm has the reputation for obtaining some of the largest recoveries in Nevada, and a track record will also result in much larger settlement offers from the insurance companies.
+You will also receive these offers much faster because the insurance companies know which law firms they can delay without fear and which ones they cannot.

 Property accident injury is a term used to describe any personal injury you suffer that takes place on property owned by another individual or company.
 Also known as premises accidents, these can include: